MarcusArdenstedt/Chatbot_de24/README.md

 ***Frontend and Azure web app***

 - Build the Docker image for the frontend and push it to Azure container registry
-- Update the API URL in streamlit frontend so it points to Azure Functions HTTP endpoin.
+- Update the API URL in streamlit frontend so it points to Azure Functions HTTP endpoint.
 This allows frontend to communicate with the backend through the Azure Functions HTTP proxy.

 <br>